silentrobi/kitten-generator-service/README.md

 ## Description
 In order to get generated cat, user need to authenticate using `POST /api/users/authenticate` route.
 This will return JWT that includes user claims.
 I tried to implement RBAC to api routes.
-There are two roles avilable: `admin` and `user`.
+There are two roles available: `admin` and `user`.

 Steps to follow:
 1. Create user (admin/user)